 Do you know what recruiters are looking for when they read your resumé?
 There could be bits of key information that you may be missing that could hurt your chances of getting hired.
-We sat down with IntelliSource Recruiter, Kurt Cushman, to learn more about what he looks for when hiring new candidates.
+We sat down with IntelliSource recruiter Kurt Cushman to learn more about what he looks for when hiring new candidates and his resume tips for them.

 Add Your Strengths at the Top of Your Resume

 Graduated Magna Cum Laude from Harvard with education being your strong suit?
 Add that first!
-Do you have tons of skills that are highlighting your ability for the job?
+Do you have tons of skills that highlight your ability for the job?
 Add that first!
-Take the best you have to offer to the company and highlight those strengths.
+Take the best you offer the company and highlight those strengths.

 Highlight Tenure at Previous Jobs

-Make sure to put the dates on the same line as your job title in bold.
+Make sure to put the dates boldly on the same line as your job title.
 For instance:

 Recruiter: May 2014 – May 2018 IntelliSource